Sohou08/Hadoop-Spark/file_format/readme.md

 Parquet is a binary file containing  metadata about their content.
 The column metadata for a Parquet file is stored at the end of the file, which allows for fast, one-pass writing.
 Parquet is optimized for the write Once read many (WORM) and supports schema evolution.

 It is splittable and widely used in many environment as ruche, porc, Impala, hive; SPARK, flink, athena, bigQuery,….
 Parquet is very efficient for OLAP query processing as ORC.
-It is slower to write than other column formats.
 At present, Hive and Impala are able to query newly added columns, but other tools in the ecosystem such as Hadoop Pig may face challenges.

    ![parquet](https://user-images.githubusercontent.com/51121757/80372035-c3333980-888a-11ea-87af-97425e00c476.JPG)